 3. Put someone in charge of login accountsMake sure that old members of staff can no longer login to accounts once they’ve left the company.
 For example, if they have rights to change the company website or accounts software, are they still able to login and see potentially sensitive business information?
 Even worse – has a disgruntled ex-worker got access to the company blog or Twitter account?

+4. Don’t find yourself in a situation where Malware has locked your informationMore often that not, hackers will demand a ransom to release it.
 Ensure you’re making full and effective backups on a daily basis, and you can consider data loss, corruption and cyber-criminal blackmail a thing of the past.

 5. Consider special trainingFor areas of the business which deal with attachments and / or excel on a regular basis such as accounting and HR, consider special training with regards to spear phishing and fake emails bearing refunds, tax invoices, expenses and other related attachments which often harbour data stealing Malware.”
 Christopher Boyd is Malware Intelligence Analyst at Malwarebytes.
 Image source